 Provided by the European Commission, the Eurostat website includes all the latest statistical news releases of the European Union.
 Its statistical data covers the economy, industry, trade, agriculture, transportation, environment, and science.
 The publications section of the site provides recent statistical documents available for download in PDF.

 FoodDrinkEurope represents the food and beverage industry of the European Union.
-The website includes major press releases, publications, a listing of events, data, and trends related to these industries.
+The website includes information about industry and policy areas, major press releases, publications, and a listing of events, data, and trends related to these industries.

 The official website of the European Union includes information on the European Union, life in the EU, and doing business in the EU.
 Information on policies and links to various publications and documents are also available.
 The website also offers detailed information on all the industries in the EU.
 For further details about the EU, the website offers free phone calls and emails.